Little Dixie (Oklahoma)

 Little Dixie is a name given to southeast Oklahoma, which in the past was strongly influenced by Southern ("Dixie") culture, as its white settlers were chiefly Southerners seeking a start in new lands following the American Civil War.
 In addition, it incorporated lands of some of the Five Civilized Tribes, which had been removed from the Southeast.
-A number of its white settlers were slaveholders, and they generally allied with the Confederacy during the Civil War.
+A number were slaveholders, and they generally allied with the Confederacy during the Civil War.